SamZorSec/Open-Home-Automation/openhome/README.md

 The controller is installed on a Raspberry Pi 3 and the actuators/sensors are built on top of [NodeMCU](http://nodemcu.com/index_cn.html) boards (ESP8266).

 ## Automation
-In this project, only the lightning is automated, based on the departure/arrival of the occupiers, the state of the television in the living room or the occupancy of the bed in the bedroom.
-The lightning is also used to simulate a presence when nobody's home.

 Automation rule overview:

 - Change the lightning when the TV is switched on or off